-Once we have provided you with a written quote for the agreed work to be done, that price will not change.
+Once we have provided you with a written quote for the agreed work to be done, that price will not change unless the original information we are given is shown to be incorrect or circumstances change.
 As part of the Co-op, our values of openness, honesty, social responsibility and caring for others are core to the service we provide.

 - threatening, humiliating, or intimidating an individual, or

 - spreading malicious gossip about the target

 If you have been subjected to bullying or harassment at work it is important that you get expert legal advice from an employment law solicitor.

 The law in England and Wales

 Under the Equality Act, everyone is protected from harassment if it relates to any of the following characteristics:

 - pregnancy and maternity